antoine-spahr/Cocoa_plantations_detection/README.md

-# Detecting cocoa plantation in Ivory coast
+# Detecting Cocoa Plantation in Ivory coast

 In the context of the _Image Processing for Earth Observation_ EPFL course (ENV-540)
 ___

 ## Goal